Page replacement algorithm: Local vs. global replacement

 Replacement algorithms can be local or global.

 When a process incurs a page fault, a local page replacement algorithm selects for replacement some page that belongs to that same process (or a group of processes sharing a memory partition).

 A global replacement algorithm is free to select any page in memory.

 Local page replacement assumes some form of memory partitioning that determines how many pages are to be assigned to a given process or a group of processes.
 Most popular forms of partitioning are fixed partitioning and balanced set algorithms based on the working set model.
 The advantage of local page replacement is its scalability: each process can handle its page faults independently, leading to more consistent performance for that process.
 However global page replacement is more efficient on an overall system basis.

 Detecting which pages are referenced and modified

 Modern general purpose computers and some embedded processors have support for virtual memory.
-Each process has its own virtual address space.
+In most of them, each process has its own virtual address space.
 A page table maps a subset of the process virtual addresses to physical addresses.
 In addition, in most architectures the page table holds an "access" bit and a "dirty" bit for each page in the page table.
 The CPU sets the access bit when the process reads or writes memory in that page.
 The CPU sets the dirty bit when the process writes memory in that page.
 The operating system can modify the access and dirty bits.
 The operating system can detect accesses to memory and files through the following means: